SHORTLIST

 This morning, meet up with a local guide and explore the World Heritage-listed ruins of Copan – the southernmost of the great Maya sites.
 It's unique because of the numerous elaborate stelae (carved columns) still intact among temples, excavated vaults and walls inscribed with ancient faces.
 After your exploration (don’t forget your camera today!) the rest of the afternoon is free to choose your own adventure.
 Maybe check out some fine feathered friends at the Macaw Mountain Park or visit the Temple of Rosalila.
 You could also head to the nearby natural hot springs - this optional tour gives you hours of soaking in mud, steaming natural baths and refreshing pools in the lush jungle, with an included dinner.

-You’ll wave goodbye to Copan this morning and head across the border to El Salvador.
+You’ll wave goodbye to Copan this morning and head across the border to Guatemala and then into El Salvador.
 It’s a long travel day, so make sure you’ve got a good book or your favourite road trip games handy.
 When you arrive in Suchitoto, you’ll head out on a leader-led orientation walk of the town – widely considered the cultural capital of El Salvador.
 Admire the elaborate building facades, get your bearings and enjoy the surroundings.
 Then, get your chef’s hat on with a pupusa-making cooking class in a private home.
 Pupusa (cornmeal flatbreads) is a classic Salvadorian recipe from the Pipil culture and is usually stuffed with some delicious ingredients, like cheese or chicharron (fried pork).

-Day 21: Suchitoto
+Day 23: Suchitoto

 Today is a free day in Suchitoto.
 The town overlooks the Embalse Cerron Grande – also known as Lago Suchitlan, this freshwater lake is a haven for migrating birds, particularly falcons and hawks.
 Maybe grab a historically-minded quartet for a guided walk through Cinquera Forest, where guerrilla fighters used the forest as cover during the Civil War.
 Or just relax around town, in a local café or at your accommodation.